 All Marine units, to include those relocating from Okinawa to Guam, are required to complete core competency MAGTF training to ensure that forward-deployed Marines sustain operational readiness in core competencies to meet all readiness requirements and are able to support operational requirements assigned by the Combatant Commander.
-This level of training, which is beyond individual live-fire qualification and requalification training, would be conducted on training ranges being constructed on Guam and Tinian and would involve integration of ground, aviation, and logistics elements under a common command element in preparation for large scale combat operations.
+This level of training, which is beyond individual live fire qualification and requalification training, would be conducted on training ranges being constructed in Guam and Tinian and would involve integration of ground, aviation, and logistics elements under a common command element in preparation for large scale combat operations.
 The training ranges currently planned for Guam and Tinian only replicate existing individual-skills training capabilities on Okinawa and do not provide for all requisite collective, combined arms, live and maneuver training the Marine Corps forces must meet to sustain core competencies.
 As with Marine Corps forces currently in Okinawa who must now travel to mainland Japan, other partner nations, and the United States to accomplish this requisite core competency training, the Marine Corps forces relocating from Okinawa to Guam would also have to use alternate locations to accomplish requisite core competency training.

 The Marine Corps ultimately desires to conduct core competency training in areas that limit the time Marines must travel to train and thereby reduce operational non-availability.
 There is an ongoing need to reassess current training locations and to develop additional training capacity for higher level integrated core competency training in the Western Pacific.
-Future joint training needs, to include Marine Corps training and the suitability of CNMI to meet these future requirements, were evaluated during the 2010 QDR process.
+As part of the DoD continuing efforts to address these existing training issues as well as the training needs of other services in the Western Pacific, DoD is evaluating all DoD training needs in the Western Pacific as part of 2010 Quadrennial Defense Review (QDR).
+As part this effort, the QDR will specifically evaluate the need for additional Marine Corps training facilities in the CNMI to address the higher level combined arms, live fire, and maneuver training needs of Marine Corps forces in the area.

-To the extent that the QDR process results in recommendations and proposals subject to NEPA or EO 12114, the DoD will conduct additional NEPA/EO 12114 analysis as necessary prior to implementation.
-Such proposals, and any associated NEPA/EO 12114 analysis, are separate and distinct from the ongoing proposed relocation of Marine Corps forces from Okinawa to Guam and have independent utility from the proposed relocation.
-Further, such actions are not connected to the relocation of Marine Corps forces from Okinawa to Guam.
+It is anticipated that the QDR will result in recommendations to address the Marine Corps' need for intheatre training, and provide the Combatant Commander with operational ready forces with minimum down time by limiting the amount of time Marines need to travel to accomplish their core competency training.
+To the extent that these recommendations result in proposals subject to the National Environmental Policy Act (NEPA), the DoD will conduct additional NEPA/Executive Order 12114 analysis as necessary prior to implementation.
+Such proposals, and any associated NEPA/Executive Order 12114 analysis, are separate and distinct from the ongoing proposed relocation of Marine Corps forces from Okinawa to Guam and have independent utility from the proposed relocation.
+Further, such actions that may develop out of the QDR review process are not connected to the relocation of Marine Corps forces from Okinawa to Guam.